 The goal of the Small Grants Program is to support civil society development in Belarus.

-- Integration of underserviced groups of the population
+- Support to vulnerable and underserviced groups of the population

 Proposals that reach the broadest number of users, involve networking with other organizations, focus on activities in the regions, and include funding from other sources will have a strong advantage.

 Competition is open to registered Belarusian non-governmental non-profit organizations.